well-typed-lightbulbs/mirage/lib/net/direct/tcp/notes.md

 and transmit channels.
 Notation below is 'if (condition) | (edge trigger):'

 Receive channel:
-L = Data that has been received and acked.
+L = Data that has been received and acked, but not consumed by the application.
-M = Data that has been acked, but not consumed by the application.
+M = Data that has been received and acked, lower edge of valid received traffic.
-R = Edge of receive window
+R = Maximum edge of receive window

 rx window = (R - M)
 if (M-L)==0 | (>0): application readers are woken
-if (R-M)==0 | (>0): application takes buffer and rx window opens (send dup ack?) if M | (M+)       : update ACK timer
+if (R-M)==0 | (>0): application takes buffer and rx window opens (send dup ack?) if M | (M+)       : update rx window value

 Transmit channel:
 L = Data that has been transmitted and acked from the other side.